bigdatafoundation/docker-hadoop/README.md

 ###4) output: check the output

 hadoop fs -ls /usr/WordCount/Output/

-In the output directory there is 2 files, “part-r-00000” contains the output
+In the output directory there is 2 files, “part-r-00000” contains the output.

 hadoop fs  -cat /usr/WordCount/Output/part-r-00000

 ------------
 docker	1